History of Scotland: Economic crisis of the 1690s

-Failure of Darien scheme

 With the dream of building a lucrative overseas colony for Scotland, the Company of Scotland invested in the Darien scheme, an ambitious plan devised by William Paterson to establish a colony on the Isthmus of Panama in the hope of establishing trade with the Far East.
 The Darién scheme won widespread support in Scotland as the landed gentry and the merchant class were in agreement in seeing overseas trade and colonialism as routes to upgrade Scotland's economy.

 Since the capital resources of the Edinburgh merchants and landholder elite were insufficient, the company appealed to middling social ranks, who responded with patriotic fervour to the call for money; the lower classes volunteered as colonists.
 But the English government opposed the idea: involved in the War of the Grand Alliance from 1689 to 1697 against France, it did not want to offend Spain, which claimed the territory as part of New Granada.
 The English investors withdrew.
 Returning to Edinburgh, the Company raised 400,000 pounds in a few weeks.
 Three small fleets with a total of 3,000 men eventually set out for Panama in 1698.
 The exercise proved a disaster.
 Poorly equipped; beset by incessant rain; under attack by the Spanish from nearby Cartagena; and refused aid by the English in the West Indies, the colonists abandoned their project in 1700.
 Only 1,000 survived and only one ship managed to return to Scotland.

 18th century

 Scotland was a poor rural, agricultural society with a population of 1.3 million in 1755.
-Although Scotland lost home rule, the Union allowed it to break free of a stultifying system and opened the way for the Scottish enlightenment as well as a great expansion of trade and increase in opportunity and wealth.
+Although Scotland lost home rule, the Union allowed it to break free of a stultifying system and opened the way for the Scottish Enlightenment as well as a great expansion of trade and increase in opportunity and wealth.
 Edinburgh economist Adam Smith concluded in 1776 that "By the union with England, the middling and inferior ranks of people in Scotland gained a complete deliverance from the power of an aristocracy which had always before oppressed them."
 Historian Jonathan Israel holds that the Union "proved a decisive catalyst politically and economically," by allowing ambitious Scots entry on an equal basis to a rich expanding empire and its increasing trade.

 Scotland's transformation into a rich leader of modern industry came suddenly and unexpectedly in the next 150 years, following its union with England in 1707 and its integration with the advanced English and imperial economies.
 The transformation was led by two cities that grew rapidly after 1770.
 Glasgow, on the river Clyde, was the base for the tobacco and sugar trade with an emerging textile industry.
 Edinburgh was the administrative and intellectual centre where the Scottish Enlightenment was chiefly based.